 Impact TRA-1: When compared with the proposed ECO Substation Project, a similar amount of grading would be required to develop the project site, and a similar number of trucks would be required.
 Similar construction routes would be used, except that Old Highway 80 would also be used.
-Impacts identified under the ECO Substation Project would be adverse; therefore, Mitigation Measure TRA-1 has been provided to mitigate this impact.
-Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).
+Impacts identified under the ECO Substation Project would be adverse under NEPA.; therefore, Mitigation Measure TRA-1 has been provided to mitigate this impact.
+Under

+CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).

 Impact TRA-2: When compared with the proposed ECO Substation Project, similar construction routes would be used.
 Therefore, as under the ECO Substation Project, construction activities could restrict the movements of emergency vehicles.
-Identified impacts would be adverse.
+Identified impacts would be adverseunder NEPA.
 Mitigation Measure TRA-1 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).

 Impact TRA-3: When compared with the ECO Substation Project, similar construction routes would be used (although Old Highway 80 would also be used), and the trip generation for construction vehicles would be similar.
 As under the ECO Substation Project, increases in vehicle trips associated with construction worker commutes or equipment transportation associated with this alternative could result in unstable flow or fluctuations in traffic volumes and in an unacceptable reduction in performance of the circulation system.
-Identified impacts would therefore be adverse.
+Identified impacts would therefore be adverse under NEPA.
 Mitigation Measure TRA-1 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).

 Impact TRA-4: When compared with the proposed ECO Substation Project, similar construction routes would be used, similar construction trip generation would occur, and the same encroachment and traffic permits would be required from Caltrans and the County.
-Therefore, as under the proposed ECO Substation Project, impacts would be less than significant (Class III).
+Therefore, as under the proposed ECO Substation Project, impacts would not be adverse under NEPA and under CEQA-would be less than significant (Class III).

 Impact TRA-5: As analyzed in Section D.9.3.3, with incorporation of Mitigation Measure TRA-1, the proposed ECO Substation Project will not conflict with planned transportation projects in the area.
 The ECO Substation Project may result in temporary impacts to the existing bike route along Old Highway 80 during the construction and decommissioning phases of the project.
 However, impacts would be minimal and temporary.
 Overall, the project would not substantially disrupt bus or rail transit service, or pedestrian and bicycle movements, and impacts would be less than significant with mitigation (Class II).
-Given the similarity of this alternative to the ECO Substation Project, no feature of this alternative would result in a different level of impacts; therefore, impacts would be adverse; under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).
+Similar to the proposed ECO Substation Project, this alternative may result in temporary impacts to the existing bike route along Old Highway 80 during the construction of the project.
+Although impacts would be minimal and temporary, they are adverse under NEPA.
+Mitigation Measure TRA-1 has been provided to mitigate this impact.
+Given the similarity of this alternative to the ECO Substation Project, no feature of this alternative would result in a different level of impacts.; therefore, impacts would be adverse; uUnder CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II).